stub22/axiomagic/README.md

    *  Embedded components combine features of AxSrv and AxCli for a particular narrow use case.
    *  Preferred approach is compiling via Rust to LLVM executable, runnable on micro-OS.

-## Fun Part : What, Why, How?
-These components generate tweakable and routable multidimensional experiences for users, employing color, sound, motion, music.
-These experiences are defined in terms of timelines, including the familiar concept of events.

-Features are added by creating equations, functions, mappings, templates, rules, and schemas.
-These definitions commonly use parameters, which may be tweaked by users at runtime.